vcheeze/sorter/README.md

 Operating Systems Project 2

 ## How to run
+First run `make` in order to compile the files.

 Type `./mysortapp -k NumOfWorkers -e NameOfSortExecutable -a AttributeNumber -t Type -o Order -s OutFile`, where `mysortapp` is the name of your executable program, `NumOfWorkers` is the number of *sorters* to be spawned,